Chest Pain

 What is Chest Pain?

-Chest pain refers to discomfort in the chest area.
-It can range from mild to severe and may be a sign of serious heart disease, such as a heart attack.
+Chest pain refers to discomfort or pain in the chest area.
+It can range from mild pressure to severe, sharp pain.
+Sometimes, chest pain signals a serious heart condition, including a heart attack.
+Prompt evaluation is crucial to determine the underlying cause and start proper treatment for chest pain.

 Causes of Chest Pain